SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 human species is truly marvellous and wonderful.

 It is however a fair enough plot device to use.
-Because a few cynics can certainly spoiled things for millions.
+Because a few cynics can certainly spoil things for millions.
 I'll thus be interested in reading on to see where Liu Cixin takes this.
 But it could get boring, and tell us more about Liu Cixin's blinkered view of humanity than about what he could have learned from life and reflected in his scifi art.